IrisBeats/MSi-PRO-b760-P-DDR4-hackintosh-sonoma-efi/README.md

   - Under `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args`
   - Change to `agdpmod=pikera e1000=0 keepsyms=1 -ctrsmt alcid=11` to remove verbose mode and add audio support.

+ **My problems during the experiment**
+- Personally i had problems with the dual boot windows / mac os, which was (the boot to the windows10 os disappeared from the bios and OpenCore,
+-  reinstallation of windows impossible afterwards,
+-    so when reinstalling i had to remove everything related to mac os from my pc [bootable usb key / macos installer but i also removed the ssd with macos installed]
+-      and after all that windows 10 and mac worked successfully)